 12. Intervene before your own feelings get out of hand.

 Every time I find myself yelling at one of my children, I realize that the fault is mine.
 Not only that I am yelling, but that I didn't intervene in an effective way before yelling was necessary.

 My five year old didn't turn off the computer when I asked, and now will be late to bed?
 Obviously, she needed me to help her do what was too hard for her to do alone -- exit the fun program and go brush her teeth.
 Then I find myself yelling at her, because it's the fourth time I've asked and it's twenty minutes later.
 Anytime you've asked that many times, you aren't being effective, and a different, more involved approach is necessary.

-Whether it's picking up a tired toddler who's dawdling or insisting that your fourteen year old help carry in the groceries, you make it clear you won’t reconsider, but you do it while you're still calm.
+Whether it's picking up a tired toddler who's dawdling or insisting that your fourteen year old help carry in the groceries, you make it clear you won’t reconsider, but you do that while you're still calm.
 You maintain the peaceful tone in your house, and you teach them something useful about how to manage themselves.

 If you end up screaming, they just feel picked on.
-They learn nothing useful and much that is harmful about how to handle their own feelings when they watch you indulge yours at their expense.
+They learn nothing useful and much that is harmful about how to handle their own feelings, when they watch you indulge yours at their expense.

 13. Don't undermine your child's emotional self-knowledge.

 Your child needs your encouragement to develop her own inner compass.
 Respect her feelings about others.
 If she feels uncomfortable letting Uncle Herman hug her, teach her to shake hands.
 When a preschooler refuses a repeat playdate with a playground acquaintance, listen to why, and try to assist her in problem solving, but by all means let her make the decisions about who she plays with.
 Affirm her ability to trust her own feelings, including discomfort she can't really identify.
 Children need to make their own decisions about what feels safe to them, from an early age.